 How do I navigate Locations?

-- Click on “Global” in the sidebar of the Dashboard to open the Locations sidebar.
+- Click on “Global” in the sidebar of the Dashboard to open the Locations popup.

-- Select any Location from the list to dive into their local Dashboard.
+- Select any Location from the list to dive into its local Dashboard.

 - Click again on the Location name in the local Dashboard sidebar to return to the main Locations sidebar.

-- Return to the Global Dashboard by clicking the arrow next to “Global”.
+- Return to the Global Dashboard by selecting“Global”in the popup.

 How do I assign users to Locations in a bulk import?